 ➲ Prepare your pan

-Line an 8×8-inch baking pan with parchment paper, leaving an overhang on two sides so you can lift the fudge out later.
-For even easier release, lightly grease the paper.
+Line an 8×8-inch baking pan with parchment paper, leaving a few inches of overhang on two sides so you can easily lift the fudge out once it’s set.
+For an extra-smooth release, lightly grease the parchment with a bit of butter or nonstick spray—this ensures the fudge comes out cleanly without sticking to the paper.

 ➲ Melt the chocolate and condensed milk